swarnendubiswas/ohio-state-coe-dissertation-template/README.md

 # Unofficial Ohio State College of Engineering MS/PhD Dissertation Template

-This an **unofficial** LaTeX template for help with writing MS theses, PhD dissertations, and PhD candidacy proposals at The Ohio State University.
+This is an **unofficial** LaTeX template to help write MS theses, PhD candidacy proposals and dissertations at The Ohio State University.
 This template extends the template available from [Ted Pavlic's blog](http://phaseportrait.blogspot.com/2011/02/updated-latex-document-class-for-ohio.html).

 This template attempts to follow the rules prescribed by the Graduate School and College of Engineering.
-I (and hopefully others) have used this template for both my candidacy proposal and my PhD dissertation, and is up to date with the graduate school requirements as of August 2016.
+I have used this template for my PhD candidacy proposal and my dissertation and is up to date with the graduate school requirements as of August 2016.
 I am sharing this template since it might help others, since no official LaTeX template is available from the graduate school as of August 2016.

-**Note**: This template is not officially supported by The Ohio State University, and I do not make claims about its conformity with the current requirements.
+This template **is not** officially supported by The Ohio State University, and I do not make claims about its conformity with the current requirements.

 ## Directory structure